yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 ### `dbg(msg)`

-Append messages to Yazi's log file at the debug level:
+Append messages to [the log file](./overview.md#logging) at the debug level:

 - `msg` - Required, the message to be logged, which is a string

-Note that if you build in release mode, the log level for Yazi is "error" instead of "debug", so you'll need to use [`ya.err`](#errmsg).
+Note that if you use a release build of Yazi, the log level is "error" instead of "debug", so you'll need to use [`ya.err`](#errmsg).

 ### `err(msg)`

-Append messages to Yazi's log file at the error level:
+Append messages to [the log file](./overview.md#logging) at the error level:

 - `msg` - Required, the message to be logged, which is a string